Biden urges assault weapons ban, as U.S. House Democrats advance gun control bills - NewsBreak

 Republican Reps.
 Andy Biggs of Arizona and Dan Bishop of North Carolina echoed similar sentiments.

-“Blaming the gun for what is happening in America is small-minded,” Rep. Ken Buck, a Colorado Republican, said.
+“Blaming the gun for what is happening in America is small-minded,” said Rep. Ken Buck, a Colorado Republican.

-The post Biden urges assault weapons ban, as U.S. House Democrats advance gun control bills appeared first on Oregon Capital Chronicle .
+The post Biden urges assault weapons ban, as U.S. House Democrats advance gun control bills appeared first on Missouri Independent .